MIAGuide

 $$$$

-Chef Creole doesn’t bill itself as a Haitian spot, but rather a Creole restaurant, and they include many non-traditional dishes in their menu, like Bahamian-inspired conch fritters, along with fried, grilled, and stewed seafood dishes.
-They even have a refrigerated display showcasing the day’s catch, which may include snapper, spiny lobster, or local shrimp.
-While all the seafood dishes here are great, the standout is the grilled conch—something that’s unique to Chef Creole.
-They tenderize each piece of conch by hand and marinate it in a Haitian-inspired seasoning before getting grilled over charcoal, resulting in a finished dish that’s lightly charred, just a bit smokey, and the perfect balance between firm and tender.
+Chef Creole doesn’t call itself a Haitian restaurant, but rather a Creole restaurant, and they don't only have Haitian dishes on their menu.
+You can also come here for Bahamian-inspired conch fritters, along with fried, grilled, and stewed seafood dishes.
+While all the seafood dishes here are good, the standout is the grilled conch—something that’s unique to Chef Creole.
+They marinate the conch in a Haitian-inspired seasoning before grilling it.
+The result is lightly charred, just a bit smokey, and the perfect balance between firm and tender.
+There are Chef Creole locations around Miami (and even in the airport) but the one on 54th Street is our favorite because it has a drive-thru and a little tiki hut you can sit and eat in.

 If you’re looking for Haitian stews, this is the place to go.
-Located on NW 7th Avenue between Opa Locka and North Miami, Lecap is a counter-service spot where you choose what you want and then wait for the staff to call out your order—first in Creole and then in English if they don’t get a response.
-While you’re waiting, make sure to check out the dining room mural depicting the Citadel, a fort built by the newly independent Haitians in the 1800s to protect themselves from French invasion.
 The legim is the star attraction and can sell out quickly.
 This stew is made from a medley of vegetables, including cabbage, eggplant, chayote squash, carrots, green beans, and watercress, as well as chunks of beef.
 They start the stew well before they open for breakfast and don’t serve it until lunch (sometimes a little later) when the beef becomes fork-tender and the vegetables break down to a delicious, velvety mush.
 It has a slight smoldering heat from scotch bonnets and a bit of sweetness from a ton of cloves.
-If they’re sold out by the time you arrive, try the zepinad instead, a beef and spinach stew that’s similarly seasoned.
+If they’re sold out by the time you arrive, try the zepinad instead, a beef and spinach stew we also love.

-This cozy place is owned by Radio Piman Bouk, which has its studio on the second floor of the building.
+This place is owned by Radio Piman Bouk, which has its studio on the second floor of the building.
 This radio station has been a news resource for Miami’s Haitian expat community for decades, and eating here really feels like you’re part of an important cultural institution.
 The menu features a lot of Haitian standards done very well, like the ke bèf, or oxtail stew, which arrives bathed in a glossy tomato sauce with a kick of heat.
-Their fritay—a category of deep-fried Haitian specialties that includes meats, root vegetables, and fritters—are made to order and typically take a while to arrive (as much as 30 minutes).
-The tassot kabrit (braised then fried goat) is also excellent—it’s crispy on the outside, very tender on the inside, and goes beautifully with pikliz, bannann peze, and diri kole.
+The tassot kabrit (braised then fried goat) is also excellent—it’s crispy on the outside, very tender inside, and goes beautifully with pikliz, bannann peze, and diri kole.

-Cayard is another all-timer among Miami’s Haitian community and specializes in a little bit of everything, all of which they do pretty well.
-Their pates are legendary and chewy rather than flakey—kind of like an extra rich croissant.
+Cayard specializes in a little bit of everything, all of which they do pretty well.
+Their pates are chewy rather than flakey.
 They’re not always available, though, but that doesn’t seem to deter customers from waiting around until a fresh tray comes out of the oven.
 Cayard has a great selection of traditional Haitian-style cakes too, including a super moist sweet potato cake called pen patat made with boniato yams and seasoned with a generous amount of freshly grated ginger.
 On weekends, they also serve soup joumou to go, and like their pate, the soup tends to sell out quickly.

 This North Miami Beach restaurant is in a tiny strip mall behind a Taco Bell.
 The takeout-only spot is often packed, but the line moves swiftly as customers grab boxes of fritay, stews, and other Creole dishes.
-If you’re running short on time, get something from the steam counter, like a solid legim, ble (stewed bulgur wheat), or mayi kole (cornmeal and bean stew), and you’ll be out in minutes.
-They also have buttery baked pate, rich Creole bread, and a locally made Haitian grapefruit preserve (chadèk) that we love to spoon over toasted pieces of kassav imported from Haiti and enriched with coconut and muscovado sugar.
+If you’re running short on time, get something from the steam counter, like a solid legim or mayi kole (cornmeal and bean stew), and you’ll be out in minutes.
+They also have buttery baked pate, rich Creole bread, and a locally made Haitian grapefruit preserve (chadèk).
 The service is quick and friendly.
 The fritay takes a little longer since everything is fried to order, but it’s worth the wait.

 Chase Sapphire Card Ad